A Review of Speech-centric Trustworthy Machine Learning: Privacy, Safety, and Fairness

 \section{Privacy Threats}

-In a privacy attack, the goal of an adversary is to obtain information that is not intended to be shared.
-In speech-centric tasks, such information can be the speech's content, the speech activity's location, the speaker's voice fingerprint, or the speaker's demographics.
-There are 4 mainstream privacy attacks against speech-centric applications as demonstrated in Figure~\ref{fig:privacy_threats}, namely, Property Inference Attacks (PIA), Membership Inference Attacks (MIA), Identity Inference Attacks (IIA), and Content Inference Attacks (CIA).
-We select a few pieces of literature to introduce each privacy attack briefly, and each of the selected papers either is the first to investigate the privacy threats in that domain or proposes new privacy risks in its domain.
+In a privacy attack, the goal of an adversary is to acquire information that was not intended to be disclosed, including speech content, speaker demographics, and voice fingerprint.
+There are four mainstream privacy attacks against speech-centric applications as demonstrated in Figure~\ref{fig:privacy_threats}: Property Inference Attacks (PIA), Membership Inference Attacks (MIA), Identity Inference Attacks (IIA), and Content Inference Attacks (CIA).
+We provide a brief overview of each privacy attack and highlight works that either identified new privacy risks or were the first to investigate privacy threats in their respective domains.

 \textbf{Property Inference Attacks (PIA)}: PIA occurs when the adversary attempts to infer private attributes which are unrelated to the primary learning task.
-A notable example of the PIA in speech-centric applications is inferring the gender attribute using a pre-trained gender classification model, while the target application is to classify emotions or transcribe text.
+A notable example of the PIA in speech-centric applications is to infer the gender attribute using a pre-trained gender classification model, while the target application is to classify emotions or transcribe text.
 Here, the speech data that is accessible to the attacker can either be the raw speech recordings or processed speech features like MFCCs.
 In addition to gender property, adversaries can perform classification to predict the age (\cite{safavi2018automatic}), the language used (\cite{lopez2014automatic}), or even the health status (\cite{akman2022evaluating}) of the speaker from the speech data.
 However, since most existing speech-related datasets only include the annotations of gender but not other properties, the majority of the PIA works in speech applications focus on gender classification.
-Furthermore, apart from using features derived from raw speech data, the adversaries can perform privacy attacks through training updates generated in the collaborative training process presented by \citet{feng22b_interspeech}.
+Furthermore, apart from using features derived from raw speech data, the adversaries could perform privacy attacks through training updates generated in the collaborative training process presented by \citet{feng22b_interspeech}.